Quantized representations of knot groups: Braided Hopf algebra and braided commutativity

 \subsection{Braided Hopf algebra}

 A braided Hopf algebra is a version of a Hopf algebra having an extra operation called braiding.
-It may also be viewed as a Hopf object in a braided monoidal category, see for example, \cite{M02}.
-Through the process of transmutation any quasi-triangular Hopf algebra gives rise to a braided Hopf algebra. \begin{definition} An algebra $A$ over a field $k$ is called {\it a braided Hopf algebra} if it is equipped with following linear maps described by the diagrams in Figure~\ref{fig:operation} satisfying the relations given in Figure~\ref{fig:diagramrelations}.
+It may also be viewed as a Hopf object in a braided monoidal category.
+Such algebras are quite common in that they can be produced from any quasi-triangular Hopf algebra by transmutation \cite{M02}.
+These structures also go by the name braided group. \begin{definition} An algebra $A$ over a field $k$ is called {\it a braided Hopf algebra} if it is equipped with following linear maps described by the diagrams in Figure~\ref{fig:operation} satisfying the relations given in Figure~\ref{fig:diagramrelations}.